radar/ryanbigg.com/_posts/2010-12-27-converting-from-wordpress-to-jekyll.markdown

 To convert over the pages from WordPress that weren't posts I've copied the source of them (such as the <a href='http://ryanbigg.com/about-me.html'>About me</a> page) and put them as static HTML files in the root of the project.
 When Jekyll compiles the site, these are copied over to the `_site` directory.

+### Deployment

+Currently going via the low-tech method of an SSH + `git pull` on the server, but hoping to switch to a commit hook in the future.

 ### Benefits

 The benefits are many.
 My posts are now <a href='http://github.com/radar/ryanbigg.com'>open source</a> which means that if people find problems with them that can send in pull requests, but that's just a pipe dream probably.